 Parent-Teacher Conferences: Parent-Teacher Conferences are the best way for parents to speak with teachers about what is happening with their children in school.
 We will have 2 designated parent-teacher conference days-one in the fall, after the first 9 weeks and the other in the spring after the 3rd nine weeks.
-Other parent-teacher conferences are had on an as needed basis.
+Other parent-teacher conferences are had on an as-needed basis and are scheduled through parent and teacher communication.